MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-app-licenses.md

 > [!NOTE]
 > The Office and SharePoint App Stores are optional services operated by Microsoft Corporation or its affiliate from any of Microsoft's worldwide facilities.
 The apps available in the Store are provided by various app publishers, and are subject to the app publisher's terms and conditions and privacy statement.
 Your use of any of these apps may result in your data being transferred to, stored, or processed in any country where the app publisher, its affiliates or service providers maintain facilities.
 Availability of specific apps and payment methods depends on your region and service.
 You can review the app publisher's terms and conditions and privacy statements before downloading and using such apps.

-1. [Where to sign in to Office 365 for business](https://support.office.com/article/e9eb7d51-5430-4929-91ab-6157c5a050b4) with your SharePoint Online admin username and password.
+1. Sign in to Office 365 as a global admin or SharePoint admin.

 2. Select the app launcher icon ![The app launcher icon in Office 365](media/e5aee650-c566-4100-aaad-4cc2355d909f.png) in the upper-left and choose **Admin** to open the Office 365 admin center.
 (If you don't see the Admin tile, you don't have Office 365 administrator permissions in your organization.)